 Using publicly available data, researchers mined posts from nearly 11 million global users from Flickr (130,827) and Twitter (10,662,552 ) that as a whole generated 1,322,591 geolocated posts from February 2016 to June 2017 in Important Bird and Biodiversity Areas (IBAs).
 For each of the 12,765 IBAs they looked at, the research team measured “user density” by counting the number of geolocated posts within each IBA.
 The study calculated these numbers for areas across the globe, so researchers were able to measure user density for different continents and types of biomes.
 Other factors such as accessibility, number of bird species, amenities at the site, and the economy of the area were also measured to understand what factors might influence user density.

-In addition to information about visitors, the research team also looked at how threatened species are in each area.
-Each IBA also unique challenges that can threaten the biodiversity of that area.
-For example, an IBA in Madagascar is threatened by agriculture in the area and pollution.
-This study looked at 13 different human-induced threats overall such as invasive species, land development, and geological events.
+In addition to information about visitors, the research team also looked at how threatened species were in each area.
+Each IBA also has unique challenges that can threaten the biodiversity of that area.
+For example, an IBA in Madagascar is threatened by agriculture and pollution.
+This study looked at 13 different human-induced threats such as invasive species, land development, and geological events.

 The most popular IBAs were in Europe and Asia, and in temperate biomes – habitats such as forests or grasslands.
 While user density varied quite a bit, on average there were 491 users detected per square kilometer at these sites.
-The researchers found that 1) how accessible that site was, 2) the amenities at the site, and 3) the higher population of people in that area impacted how popular a site would be.
+The researchers found that 1) how accessible the site was, 2) the amenities at the site, and 3) the population of people in the area impacted how popular a site would be.
 Interestingly, sites with fewer species were more popular overall.

 In 17% of the sites that had high or very high levels of user density the sites also had very high threat levels.
 In other words, some of the most popular IBAs were also the ones that faced the most human-induced challenges.